LLark: A Multimodal Instruction-Following Language Model for Music: Instruction-Tuning Dataset

 Our work focuses on three conceptual ``families'' of tasks, which are used both to prompt the language model for instruction pairs, and in our evaluations (described in Section \ref{sec:evalution}.
 These task families reflect three forms of understanding associated with music data:

 \textbf{Music Understanding:} We define as ``music understanding'' tasks which require identifying a single global property of a piece of music.
-This includes: tempo, key, genre, instrumentation, etc. These are the lowest-level tasks addressed by our model.
-These tasks mostly relate to prior work in the Music Information Retrieval (MIR) community.
+This includes: tempo, key, genre, and instrumentation.
+These are the lowest-level tasks addressed by our model, and mostly relate to prior work in the Music Information Retrieval (MIR) community.

 \textbf{Captioning:} Music captioning, similar to image captioning, involves summarizing the content of a piece of audio in language.
 This task has been of increasing interest to the multimodal and music communities,\footnote{See e.g. \url{https://dcase.community/challenge2022/task-automatic-audio-captioning}} and has many possible applications including accessibility and music summarization.